See these metrics for your own team

 Allstacks is solving a different problem than most engineering analytics tools.
 If you need to predict when features will ship and identify delivery risks across a complex toolchain, the ML forecasting is genuinely differentiated.
 But most engineering teams do not need predictions -- they need visibility into what is happening now and actionable insights to improve it.

-At $25-50/dev/month with enterprise-only pricing, Allstacks is a significant investment that makes sense only when you have both the scale and the forecasting need.
+At $400-600 per contributor per year, Allstacks is a significant investment that makes sense only when you have both the scale and the forecasting need.
 For teams that primarily want DORA metrics, cycle time analysis, and review network insights, simpler and cheaper tools deliver more immediate value.

 How Allstacks Compares to CodePulse Pricing